-If you have the CNB Crystal Infinite card, you get 1.35 cents per point when redeeming through the cruises and tour department (plus a $25 booking fee).
+If you have the CNB Crystal Infinite card, you get 1.2 cents per point when redeeming through the cruises and tour department (plus a $25 booking fee).
 Unfortunately, it’s tough to figure out what rate you’d get with other cards, so we’ll just stick to Crystal Infinite for now.
-If you have the card, and you use your reward points at 1.35 cents per point, you effectively save 26% off your Disney vacation.
-Not as good as the 33% you used to save with Chase Sapphire Reserve, but better than the 20% you save with Citi Thank You Premier.
+If you have the card, and you use your reward points at 1.2 cents per point, you effectively save 17% off your Disney vacation.
+Not as good as the 33% you used to save with Chase Sapphire Reserve, but close to the 20% you save with Citi Thank You Premier.
 (Related: our beginner’s guide).

 You don’t have to pay for your entire vacation with your points either.
 If you don’t have enough points, you can pay partially with points and partially with cash.
 And since we’ve been able to use Connexions (via Chase and Citi) to pay balances with Disney gift cards, we’re you can do this through City National Bank as well.
 Don’t forget to buy your cards with a discount!)

 We’re super excited to be able to use a non Citi bank to redeem points for our Disney trips!

 What can the CNB cruises and tours department book for you at Disney?

 Like with Citi – you call the CNB cruises and tours department to book Disney vacations, not necessarily Disney cruise vacations (though you can do that too!).
 Even though it seems weird, at this point we’re used to always going through cruise and tour departments for Disney bookings.